Acupuncture for a Dog Cost

 Acupuncture is not a painful procedure for humans or animals.
 Animals usually accept the therapy without much fuss.
 The results appear after approximately 8-10 sessions, performed weekly or monthly.
 Veterinary acupuncture is not only for dogs and cats but also for horses, birds, horses, large herbivores, rodents, etc.

-Conditions that respond best to such therapies include musculoskeletal conditions such as arthritis and hip dysplasia, partial cruciate ligament tears, post-operative recovery, skin conditions and allergic dermatitis, vomiting, or chronic diarrhea.
+Conditions that respond best to such therapies include musculoskeletal conditions such as arthritis and hip dysplasia, partial cruciate ligament tears, post-operative recovery, intervertebral disc disease (IVDD), vomiting, or chronic diarrhea.
+Acupuncture works also as an anti-inflammatory adjuvant.

 Acupuncture for a dog is not suitable for all diseases.
-Those who practice it do not recommend its use in the treatment of cancer.
+Those who practice it do not recommend its use in chronic conditions like the treatment of cancer.
 A treatment applied near or in a tumor, as well as on a meridian that runs through a tumor can increase its size.

 What are the additional expenses?